finsterniz/pm_assist/prompt_set.md

 Utilizes lesser-used GPT heuristics to generate solutions from alternate viewpoints.

-You don't need to fill anything, but use this prompt after /solve is already used.
+You don't need to fill anything, but use this prompt after /solve.

+code:

 ```bash
 Now you need to read some heuristics and determine which 5 of them are most applicable for the case.